 And when you have made the sponge bombs, the kids can soak, squish, throw and play with them.

 It’s important to keep the kids well hydrated but after a while normal water gets boring and you don’t want to give them too many soda pops or too much high juice with sugar.
 So why not try making fruit infused water to keep sugar intake down?
 These lovely recipes from Momadvice.com should inspire you.

 Chill Pulse Points

 Cooling certain pulse points on your body e.g. wrists, back of neck, hands, feet, face and ears, cooling any of these can help bring your overall body temperature down.
 Either use cold water on a flannel, an ice pack, or ice cubes in a paper towel, and chill the pulse points.

 If you place a large bowl of ice or some frozen water bottles in front of the fan that will cool the air that the fan circulates around the room.

 Use a cooled spray bottle to spritz their faces or necks to help them cool down.
 Add ice to your spray bottle if you’re heading off somewhere, to help keep the water cool.

-Fill a bucket or bowl with water and some plastic toys, freeze it, and let your kids have fun melting it.
+Fill a bucket or bowl with water and some toys or household items (e.g. figurines, LEGO blocks, etc), freeze it, and let your kids have fun melting it.

-You might also enjoy reading 50 Fun Summer Activities for Kids Checklist
+You May Also Enjoy 50 Fun Summer Activities for Kids Checklist

 #14.
 Ice Bricks